BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing_FinalProject/README.md

 #### Requirements

-To run this project, it is necessary to..."
+To run this project, it is necessary to...